-While matcha is a green tea, there are quite a few properties that separate it from traditionally brewed loose leaf green tea.
+While matcha is a green tea, quite a few properties separate it from traditionally brewed loose-leaf green tea.

-First of all, when you consume matcha tea, you consume the entire leaf.
-Compare this to green tea in which you consume only water that is flavored with the leaves through hot or cold extraction.
+First, when you consume matcha tea, you drink the entire leaf.
+Compare this to green tea, where you drink only water flavored with the leaves through hot or cold extraction.

 This is why matcha is like drinking 10 cups of regular green tea in total nutritional content.

-Matcha also has unique methods of preparation, such as thick and thin matcha, as well as the matcha ceremony.
+Matcha also has unique preparation methods, such as thick and thin matcha and the matcha ceremony.

-Tea not from the camellia sinensis plant is considered herbal tea.
+Tea not from the camellia sinensis plant is considered an herbal tea.

-Some tea purists claim it's not really tea at all because tea is only derived from the camellia sinensis plant.
+Some tea purists claim it's not tea because it is only derived from the camellia sinensis plant.

-Any beverage that's delicious and healthy and made by extracting flavor from whole ingredients qualifies as “tea” in our book!
+Any beverage that's delicious, healthy, and made by extracting flavor from whole ingredients qualifies as “tea” in our book!

-The most popular herbal teas justified their own section in this guide, like rooibos and mate.
+The most popular herbal teas, like rooibos and mate, justified their section in this guide.